-We have audited the accompanying consolidated financial statements of Bonanza Mining Corporation (the "Company"), which comprise the consolidated statements of financial position as at February 28, 2023 and 2022, and the consolidated statements of changes in shareholders' equity, loss and comprehensive loss, and cash flows for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of Bonanza Mining Corporation (the "Company"), which comprise the statements of financial position as at February 29, 2024 and February 28, 2023, and the statements of changes in shareholders' equity, loss and comprehensive loss, and cash flows for the years ended February 29, 2024 and February 28, 2023, and notes to the financial statements, including material accounting policy information.

-In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of the Company as at February 28, 2023 and 2022, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, these financial statements present fairly, in all material respects, the financial position of the Company as at February 29, 2024 and February 28, 2023, and its financial performance and its cash flows for the years ended February 29, 2024 and February 28, 2023, in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS").